Table Of Contents

 Is AWS Lambda cheaper than Amazon EC2 for compute usage?

-EC2 pricing may appear lower and more straightforward than Lambda pricing on the surface.
-Depending on your use case, this may vary.
-The Lambda service eliminates many of the costs associated with provisioning and managing your own servers, as one example.
+EC2 pricing may appear lower and more straightforward than Lambda pricing.
+However, depending on your use case, this may vary.
+For example, the Lambda service eliminates many of the costs associated with provisioning and managing your own servers.